Beaches Near Tallahassee

-For more of an au naturale experience, trekk on over to Hagan’s Cove.
+For more of an au naturale experience, trekk on over to Hagen’s Cove.
 With its unique natural beach and shallow wading waters, visitors can get up close and personal to shorebirds, horseshoe crabs and more.
 Because the low tide exposes mud flats, this area is a popular place for scalloping… and you don’t even need a boat.

 Wade right out into the water and scoop them up.
 For more than a quarter mile, the water is only waist deep.

-Similarly to Hagan’s Cove, Keaton Beach, located just 11 miles north is another popular scalloping location.
+Similarly to Hagen’s Cove, Keaton Beach, located just 11 miles north is another popular scalloping location.
 The amenities at this natural, public beach include picnic areas, a children’s play area and restrooms for when nature calls.